zonika/jquery-ajax-youtube-todo-web-0715-public/README.md

 The Ruby app has been built out for you, all you'll need to do is add JavaScript to the `ajaxCall` function in `public/fetch_video.js`.

-There are two routes for you to use, `"/"`, which renders `views/index.erb`, and `"/widget"`:
+There are two routes for you to use, `/`, which renders `views/index.erb`, and `/widget`, which behaves as follows:

-* The `"widget"` action expects params with a key of `search_keyword` and a value of a string, for instance "sad cat diary", "baby sloth", or "one direction", not that I would search for any of those things...It then returns a YouTube widget of the first hit for that search in a string.
+* The `/widget` route expects params with a key of `search_keyword` and a value of a string, for instance "sad cat diary", "baby sloth", or "one direction", not that I would search for any of those things...It then returns the HTML to render the first YouTube video for that search.
   * For instance, when the params look like this:

 ```ruby
 {:search_keyword => "true facts about marsupials"}
 ```

-  * The `"/widget"` action will return this:
+  * The `/widget` route will return this:

 ```html
 <iframe class="" id="ytplayer" type="text/html" width="640" height="390" src="http://www.youtube.com/embed/gNqQL-1gZF8" frameborder="0"></iframe>